 Coron, Palawan can be seriously confusing at first.
 The municipality encompasses a town (located on Busuanga Island), an island (nearby Coron Island), and over 50 minor islets in the Philippines‘ Calamian archipelago.

 Say Coron’s name to Filipinos while you’re in the capital city of Manila and you’ll see their eyes light up like kids on Christmas morning.
 That’s because Coron is arguably the most picturesque part of Palawan, which was voted Best Island in the World by Travel + Leisure readers several years in a row.

 We had the pleasure of spending a week in Coron, bookending our time teaching a branding workshop at TBEX Manila.
 From gorgeous beaches and dramatic limestone landscapes to exquisite Scuba diving and all sorts of wildlife, it was an extraordinary experience that left us eager to go back and spend more time in the Philippines.

-Here we’ll take a brief look at the history of Coron, tips on where to stay, and share our picks for the Top 10 Things to Do in the area.
+Here we’ll take a brief look at the history of Coron, tips on where to stay, and share our picks for the best things to do in the area.

 READ MORE: How Palm Oil Threatens Palawan, Philippines